SpeedyWeather/SpeedyWeather.jl/docs/src/barotropic.md

 ```
 with the Williams filter parameter ``\alpha \in [0.5,1]``.
 For ``\alpha=1``
 we're back with the Robert-Asselin filter (the first two lines).
-The Laplacian in the parantheses is often called a *displacement*,
+The Laplacian in the parentheses is often called a *displacement*,
 meaning that the filtered value is displaced (or corrected) in the direction
 of the two surrounding time steps.
 The Williams filter now also applies
 the same displacement, but in the opposite direction to the next time
 step ``i+1`` as a correction step (line 3 above) for a once-filtered
 value ``v_{i+1}`` which will then be twice-filtered by the Robert-Asselin
-filter on the next interation.
+filter on the next iteration.
 For more details see the referenced publications.

 The initial Euler step (see [Time integration](@ref leapfrog), Table) is not filtered.
 Both the the Robert-Asselin and Williams filter are then switched on for all